Juan Nieves

 Juan Manuel Nieves Cruz (born January 5, 1965) is a Puerto Rican professional baseball pitcher and coach who is currently the assistant pitching coach for the Detroit Tigers of Major League Baseball (MLB).
 He played for the Milwaukee Brewers of Major League Baseball (MLB) from 1986 to 1988.
 He has coached in MLB for the Chicago White Sox, Boston Red Sox, and Miami Marlins.

 Playing career

 Nieves was signed by the Milwaukee Brewers, with a $115,000 signing bonus, after he had a 19–1 win–loss record with a 1.05 earned run average (ERA) during his senior season at the Avon Old Farms school in Connecticut.

-On April 15, 1987, Nieves threw a no-hitter against the Baltimore Orioles, becoming the second-youngest player in Major League history to do so.
+On April 15, 1987, Nieves threw a no-hitter against the Baltimore Orioles, becoming the first Puerto Rican pitcher in Major League history to do so.
 He threw the only no-hitter for the Brewers until 2021.
-Nieves' no-hitter became the first ever thrown by a Puerto Rican in Major League Baseball.

 Nieves was mostly a starter, but on September 5, 1988, he earned his only career save against the White Sox.
 He threw one perfect inning, closing out a 5–2 Brewers victory and saving the game for starter Don August.

 After playing for the Brewers from 1986 to 1988, he suffered a career-ending arm injury.